jhen0409/jsonschema-is-js/README.md

 console.log(result2.errors);  // not error
 ```

-or use is.js of override regex:
+Or use is.js of override regex:
 ```js
 var is = require('is_js')
 is.setRegexp(/quack/, 'url');
 v.attributes.is = isPlugin(is);
 ```

-## LICENSE
+## License

 [MIT](LICENSE)